regal/regal/README.md

 }
 ```

+Property Rules:
-If any of the metadata properties `name`, `author`, `description`, `homepage`, or `repository` aren't specified, the values of each property with the same name in `package.json` will be used. `regalVersion` should not be specified, as it is set by the library automatically.
+* If any of the metadata properties `name`, `author`, `description`,  `homepage`, or `repository` aren't specified, the values of each property with the same name in `package.json` will be used.
+* `gameVersion` will be loaded from `package.json` only.
+* `regalVersion` should not be specified, as it is set by the library automatically.
 If a value is passed for `regalVersion`, an error will be thrown.

 A configuration loading tool like [**regal-bundler**](https://github.com/regal/regal-bundler) is needed if using `regal.json` or the `regal` property in `package.json`.
 Alternatively, metadata values can be passed explicitly via [`GameApiExtended.init()`](#init).
 Either way, a metadata object with at least the `name` and `author` properties specified is required before a game can receive commands.